Ryguy10712/PieRCONBot/README.md

 SETUP - set edit .env file and install dependencies
 1. open the .env text file and set each value respectively inside the quotations.
-2. In order for the bot to work, you need the TOKEN.
-IP, PORT, and SERVER_PASS are optional but recommended.
+2. In order for the bot to work, you will need a **TOKEN**.
+The IP, PORT, and SERVER_PASS are optional but recommended.
 3. *DEVELOPER ONLY* add TESTING_GUILD_ID if you plan on testing with guild commands
 4. *IMPORTANT* run "npm install" inside the bot's folder using your terminal of choice